-Verdict: The internet “critics” who hate this song have apparently never seen a musical if they didn’t recognize this song model, which makes them too ignorant to have a qualified opinion in the first place.
-In any case, this is a fantastic song, one of Pink’s all-time classics, and its unanimous dismissal by the internet peanut gallery does nothing to change that.
+Verdict: This is a fantastic song, one of Pink’s all-time classics, and its unanimous dismissal by the internet peanut gallery does nothing to change that.